 Acid Software spokesperson Ata Berdyev told the Associated Press the future of the game is now in doubt.

 The trouble with games shops imposing their own censorship rules is that the only brownie points to be won for censoring games are from the type of folks who don't buy games.
-Their own customers are highly unlikely to be impressed by
+Their own customers are highly unlikely to be impressed by unnecessary

 Anyway Steam has explained its new non-censorship policy in a blog post:

 Recently there's been a bunch of community discussion around what kind of games we're allowing onto the Steam Store.
-As is often the case, the discussion caused us to spend some time examining what we're doing, why we're doing it, and how
+As is often the case, the discussion caused us to spend some time examining what we're doing, why we're doing it, and how we

-grappling with a really hard problem.
+really hard problem.

 Unfortunately, our struggling has resulted in a bunch of confusion among our customers, developer partners, and even our own employees.
 So we've spent some time thinking about where we want to be on this, and we'd like to talk about it now.
+But

-But we also think it's critical to talk about how we've arrived at our position, so you can understand the trade-offs we're making.
+we also think it's critical to talk about how we've arrived at our position, so you can understand the trade-offs we're making.

 The challenge is that this problem is not simply about whether or not the Steam Store should contain games with adult or violent content.
 Instead, it's about whether the Store contains games within an entire range of controversial topics -